AlexOuyang/CoreJSGameEngine/README.md

 # CoreJSGameEngine
-The goal of this project is to create a JS 2D platform game engine that's robust, maintainable and efficient with simple graphics.
+Core is a html5 3d game engine that's robust and efficient with simple graphics